How to Control Your Ego with NBA MVP Giannis Antetokounmpo

 It’s our ego, uncontrolled, that trips us up.
 Perhaps you’re not ready to kill your ego yet.
 Maybe just try to deprive it of breath for a while.
 Here are a few key mindset shifts and actions that will help you to manifest the benefits of “killing your ego.”

 As children, we are taught to pause and count to 10 before we impulsively react to a situation.
 Our emotional reactions, especially negative ones, rarely result in a positive outcome.

 Whatever it is, take the time to pause and regroup before you respond.
 When you do respond, try a positive response.

-Last week, I had to do that myself.
-I rarely get angry, but I was mad about a client email that I felt was unfair.
-It was nearly midnight and I was exhausted from training all day.
-I wrote back a harsh response and copied more senior leaders in the organization.
+I recently had to do that myself.
+I rarely get angry, but I was mad about an email that I felt was unfair.
+It was nearly midnight and I was exhausted from preparing for a client’s program.
+I impulsively wrote back a harsh response.

 For the third time in a month, I find myself thinking of Stephen Covey’s 7 Habits of Highly Effective People, specifically the habit, “Seek First to Understand.”
 When our ego drives our thinking, we tend to focus on our primitive needs and feelings: Am I being disrespected?
 Am I still in control?
 Am I losing?

 Then our egos give us negative self-talk: that person hasn’t answered me, I must be in trouble.
 She hates me.
 My boss isn’t acting as friendly as usual.
 What’s up?
 Did I mess something up?